 This 90 minute facilitated virtual event for PCC, GBC and NHS / CCG managers is part of a learning package intended to support managers in effectively leading a hybrid team.
 The other part of the package is a forum on Teams where managers can access self-help learning materials and tools.

 The seminar will be conversational rather than a one-way content share, so please come to the session with a question for the facilitators, or share what you have learnt and other effective practices you've implemented since March 2020.

 This seminar will also be help L&D in identifying the support needs and concerns of our managers so that we can provide a more bespoke offering later.
 So please give this some thought before attending.

-Developing Safeguarding Practice (Refresher for ASC staff after completing the basic safeguarding awareness course)
+Developing Safeguarding Practice Refresher (Annual refresher for ASC staff after completing the basic safeguarding awareness course)

 Aim: This half day refresher will enable participants to discuss and develop their safeguarding knowledge and skills in a supportive learning environment

 Target group: ASC Staff and PCC Partners who have previously attended the safeguarding awareness course and require an update and to develop their knowledge and skills of safeguarding adults (including ISAs, Carers,Nurses, SWs,OTs).

 Due to COVID-19 restrictions this is a virtual training session on “Zoom”.
 You will access the training using your device (desktop computer, laptop, tablet or smart mobile phone).
 You will need an internet connection, as well as a microphone, camera and speakers on your device.
 It is your responsibility to ensure that you have this equipment, and that you can access Zoom.